 Supporting 45+ Specialties

-In 2005 Graham was inspired to start MDCalc while in medical school.
-He realized that memorizing esoteric criteria, scores and equations — instead of focusing on patient care — seemed like a poor use of a physician’s time, energy, and brainpower.
-He wanted to create a tool that could improve efficiency and make a physician’s work a little bit easier.
-Graham met Joe during their emergency medicine residencies in New York City, and decided to work together to improve the breadth and depth of the site.
-Everyone at MDCalc is so excited to have a platform that provides these tools, on multiple devices, in an effort to help medical professionals provide higher quality and more efficient care to patients.
+In 2005, Graham was inspired to start MDCalc while in medical school.
+He realized that memorizing esoteric criteria, scores, and equations — instead of focusing on patient care — seemed like a poor use of a physician’s time, energy, and brainpower.
+He wanted to create a provider-centric resource that could improve efficiency and make a physician’s work a little bit easier.
+Graham met Joe during their emergency medicine residencies in New York City, and they decided to work together to improve the breadth and depth of MDCalc.
+Over the last 10+ years, MDCalc has evolved into a platform that provides practical EBM tools, on multiple devices and integrated into the daily workflow, to support medical professionals in providing more efficient, evidence-based care to patients.

 Meet the Founders